abdinasir400/madrasah/README.md

 # Madrasah

-This is the first time i have created a readme file
+This is the readme file for the Madrasah backend

 ## About

 - Hey

 ## Dependencies